elemental/Elemental/doc/source/build.rst

     0 0 0 0 0 0 0 1

-The driver can be run with several processes using the MPI launcher provided by your MPI implementation; a typical way to run the ``Simple`` driver on eight processes would be::
+The driver can be run with several processes using the MPI launcher provided by your MPI implementation; a typical way to run the ``Identity`` driver on eight processes would be::

-    mpirun -np 8 ./Simple
+    mpirun -np 8 ./Identity

 Only the first line of the output should change with respect to when run on a single process.